mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 http://localhost:8000
 ```

-The login page confirmed that the web interface was listening on TCP port `8000`.
+The login page confirmed local availability of the Splunk Web interface on TCP port `8000`.

 ![Splunk Web Login](screenshots/lab-29-11-splunk-web-login.png)

 ---

-### Step 12 - Validated the Splunk Enterprise Home Page
+### Step 12: Validate the Splunk Enterprise Home Page

 After authentication, the Splunk Enterprise home page loaded successfully.

-This confirmed that:
+This demonstrated that:

 - Splunk Enterprise was installed
-- Splunk Web was running
+- Splunk Web was available locally
-- The administrator credential worked
+- The configured administrator credential authenticated
-- Search and Reporting was available
+- The Search and Reporting interface was available

 ![Splunk Enterprise Home](screenshots/lab-29-12-splunk-enterprise-home.png)